 Some users recommend this model because of its agility and ease of control.
 With its small size and weight of 1.3 pounds, it greatly helps in stabilizing the flight and providing more user control respectively.
 Remote control transmission is fast with no lag and delay, thanks to the 4 channel 2.4GHz control.

 It is also equipped with LED lights so you can enjoy night flying – perfect for those who are busy during the day.
-If you are thinking about the cost, the quad can be easily integrated in the cheap quadcopters category as it only costs about $35.
+If you are thinking about the cost, the quad can be easily integrated in the cheap quadcopters category as it only costs around $40.
+For more information regarding this model, you can also read our Hubsan X4 in-depth review.

 Other product specs: